NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 We currently have a [community ethos](https://github.com/NixOS/nixos-homepage/blob/3f30d59a663c565dd3e43490898f5ab75d06e07f/community/index.tt#L11-L24), but this only states that we are an inclusive community, but doesn't define inappropriate behavior when interacting with the community.
-This RFC aims to establish the shared values, so they can be used to identify behavior which is disruptive to the community.
+This RFC aims to establish such shared values, so they can be used to identify behavior which is disruptive to the community.

 This RFC does not intend to define moderation practices.